Progress Bar Design

 What is a progress bar?

-Also known as loading bars, a progress bar is an icon used in design to visualize processes happening behind the scenes that are invisible to users.
+Progress bar design also known as loading bars, a progress bar is an icon used to visualize processes happening behind the scenes that are invisible to users.
 Common examples are when loading an app, or when downloading or transferring files.

 Animated progress bars are designed around a part-to-whole relationship, with the whole being the total size of the task, and the part being the portion of the task completed so far.
 Typically they take the form of an animation, with a line or bar graphically representing the full length of the task to be completed, and an ever growing portion of that line changing to a different color as the task progresses.

 In reality, though, most CSS or HTML loading bars are fake.
 Or at least not truly representative of the progress taking place behind the scenes.
 Indeed, the information displayed on a progress bar is rarely connected to the task it purportedly displays information about in any meaningful way at all.

 Rather, the true purpose of a loading bar is simply to show an indicator that something is happening; thus reassuring the user that progress is indeed being made.
 But the actual degree of progress is less important than knowing that the device is still functioning and that any delay is therefore not the result of a technical issue.

 In any case, the actual progress of a task is often impossible to know.
 When performing a network request or other asynchronous action online, an app has no way of knowing how far along the remote process has progressed.
 It only knows the beginning and end; when the request begins and then when it succeeds or fails.